Freescale/Documentation/release-notes/source/fsl-userspace-pkg.rst

 .. |latest_bsp_version_mx6| replace:: 3.5.7-1.0.0

 This section shows the version package for each board.
-Those packages provides hardware acceleration for GPU or VPU, provides hardware optimization or some hardware test tools.
+Those packages provide hardware acceleration for GPU or VPU, hardware optimization or some hardware test tools.

 Hardware acceleration is achieved using a different core for processing some specific task.
 In this case, GPU or VPU.

-Hardware optimization is achieved with some changes in source code in order to get a better performance for a specific task in a specific hardware.
+Hardware optimization is achieved with some changes in source code in order to get a better performance for a specific task on a specific hardware.
 For example, audio decode made by software, but with optimizations for ARM.

 Hardware relate is applicable when the package was designed to